elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

     - Rapid innovation and fast evolution
     - Cheap and better networks
 - Makes network management much easier
-	- Mamagement goals are express as policies
+	- Management goals are express as policies
     - New control services for network providers
     - Detailed configuration are done by controller